chrishutchinson/sir-trevor-generator/README.md

 - Text
 - Textarea
 - Number
+- Files (uploadable)

+### Callbacks

+Most fields also support custom callbacks such as the following:
+- On paste
+- On click
+- On keyup

+You can define your own callback functions to allow these fields to interact with Sir Trevor JS.

 ### Example

-See `someblock.js` as an example, although, it's not been tested at present.
+See `someblock.js` and `oembed.js` as examples, although, they've not been thoroughly tested at present.